MagnuSiwy/dotfilesQtile/README.md

  - Move/copy/link the `40_custom` file to `/etc/grub.d/` folder
  - Update the grub

+ You have to seperately install Roboto Mono Nerd Font, since it is used in the rofi config.

 In the _scripts_ folder you will also find `additional_apps.sh` script.
 This script will install some additional, not required, applicaitons that I like to use in my system.

 # Packages explained (apart from qtile and Xorg):
- - qtile-extras (a package used for widget decorations)
+ - qtile-extras (a package used for widget decorations and power menu)
  - picom (compositor)
  - nitrogen (wallpaper utility)
  - pacman-contrib (needed for checkupdates widget)
- - rofi (dmenu)
+ - rofi (dmenu - Roboto Mono Nerd Font needed)
  - dunst (notifications)
  - kitty (terminal)
  - polkit-kde-agent (graphical authentication thingy - can be changed in autostart.sh)